-The existing Code
+The Code has six principles.

 Who does the Actuaries' Code apply to?